astronomer/docs/astro/install-azure.md

 ## Step 3: Provide setup information to Astronomer support

-After you've activated your data plane, provide Astronomer support with the following information:
+After you've prepared your environment for data plane activation, provide Astronomer support with the following information:

 - Your preferred Astro cluster name.
 - Your Azure TenantID and SubscriptionID.